 Sugar- regular white sugar.
 This recipe is the perfect amount of sweet to my palette!

-Flour– Sift this on top of the batter so that you don’t get lumps.
+Flour– Sift this before adding to the batter so that you don’t get lumps.

-How do I make Basque cheesecake gluten free?
+How do I make San Sebastian cheesecake gluten free?

-How do I prepare the pan for San Sebastian cheesecake?
+How do I prepare the pan for cheesecake San Sebastian?

 To give the cheesecake it’s signature rustic look, you need to layer a springform pan with parchment paper that is sort of ruffled and folded to give the cheesecake dimpled edges.